 - 4.3 Persons who serve on your Advisory Committee at the time your thesis or dissertation research is undertaken must be faculty members knowledgeable in the areas of your research.
-You may include up to two faculty members from other departments, in addition to the three required faculty members from the Philosophy Department.
-Sometimes membership of the Advisory Committee will remain unchanged during your entire program, while at other times changes in the original committee will be necessary. - 4.4 The Major Professor has the primary responsibility for guiding your research, but you should consult all members of the Advisory Committee to draw upon their expertise in relevant areas.
+If you are an MA student, you may include one faculty member from other departments, in addition to the two required faculty members from the Philosophy Department.
+If you are a PhD student, you may include up to two faculty members from other departments, in addition to the three required faculty members from the Philosophy Department.
+Sometimes membership of the Advisory Committee will remain unchanged during your entire program, while at other times changes in the original committee will be necessary. - 4.4 The Major Professor has the primary responsibility for guiding your research, but you should consult all members of the Advisory Committee to draw upon their expertise in relevant areas